D20CM/drummachine/README.md

+My solution can be seen live at codepen.io/d20cm/pen/exyjmgp

 Front End Libraries Projects - Build a Drum Machine
 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/MJyNMd.